MohamedMoubarakHussein/Arabic-Text-Summarization-using-mT5-and-Transformers/README.md

 # Intro
-**First Sorry for my bad English :(**<br>

 Text summarization (Abstractive Summary)
+We use the latest technology (state-of-the-art technique) for the Text summarization.
+This project involves building a text summarization model using the google/mt5-small model from Hugging Face’s transformers library.
-Our task in this project is to use the latest technology (state-of-the-art technique) for the Text summarization we used in this task mt5 pre-trained tokenizer and model to get our results. in this project we will be fine-tuning a transformer model for Summarization Task. a summary of a given article/document is generated when passed through a network.
+We will be fine-tuning a transformer model for Summarization Task. a summary of a given article/document is generated when passed through a network.

 # Dataset
 <br>
 we use  a small chunk of **Wikihow Dataset** ("Not cleaned dataset for Arabic lang")<br>
-and we tried to clean it مسحنا التشكيل   and alphabet char .<br>
+and we tried to clean it  .<br>
 we used "300" articles for our model <br>
 The link to the whole dataset<br>
 https://drive.google.com/file/d/1PM7GFCy2gJL1WHqQz1dzqIDIEN6kfRoi/view<br>